-Installing FileFlex Enterprise for Linux
+Installing FileFlex Enterprise on a Linux PC

 Open a “Terminal” window or from your console enter the following command depending on your OS Distribution